-- It should allow free distribution of license.
+- It should allow free distribution of licenses.

 - Its license should be technology-neutral and should not restrict other software.

-- It should not discriminate between persons/groups and also against any field of endeavor.
+- It should not discriminate between persons/groups and also against any field of endeavour.

 Now that we know what an open-source programming language is, let us look at some of the most widely used open-source languages as well as the advantages and disadvantages each brings.

 Java is undoubtedly one of the most popular open-source programming languages among programmers.
 It is a highly class-based and featured object-oriented language.
 Today, Java forms the core of various web and mobile applications across a wide range of operating systems and devices.